TerraFirmaMozambique/Hluvukani-Data-Base-Manual/terry.md

 The "public.party" table is dropped and rebuilt, which reflects any changes made to the Persons in form B or those new persons added in form C.

-An declarations updating table is constructed and any new declerations are added to the public.certification table with the associated production date 'now' the geom is transformed from WGS84 to WGS84/UTM36S and areas and MIN MAX X & Y 's are calculated and the table updated
+An declarations updating table is constructed and any new declerations are added to the public.certification table with the associated production date 'now' the geom is transformed from WGS84 to WGS84/UTM36S and areas and min - max X & Y 's are calculated and the table updated.

 ---